-It may happen that your IP address or email gets blacklisted.
+However, if you're using a dedicated IP, it may happen that your IP address or email gets blacklisted.
 It’s not the end of the world, but you should do your best to be removed from it.
 Each blacklist has its own procedures on how to get de-listed.
 The most popular ones are self-service and time-based removal methods.
 When you know the name of the blacklist you are on, you should find information how to proceed with it – maybe it’s enough to wait one or two weeks.
-Here’s some information about a tool that can help you check, if there your domain is present on any of the blacklists.
 When you appear on a blacklist for the first time, there is still a chance you can be removed from it.
 However, after you are listed once, you need to be much more careful.
 Being listed for the second time might cause a lot of trouble and the removal process could become much more complex.

 It’s worth keeping in mind that there are not only blacklists but whitelists too.
 One example would be The Spamhaus Whitelist.
 Appearing on such a list shows that the IP address/domain is trustworthy.